garrett-rh/radar/README.md

-# Sonar
+# radar
-Sonar is a CLI tool used to traverse a docker registry using the V2 API
+radar is a CLI tool used to traverse a docker registry using the V2 API